ProbeMDE: Uncertainty-Guided Active Proprioception for Monocular Depth Estimation in Surgical Robotics: Experiments

 \textbf{Simulated Dataset:} A simulated dataset is generated from CT scans of 13 real-world ex vivo porcine tracheal models with an intraluminal tumor surrogate (chicken tissue) affixed using cyanoacrylate adhesive.
 We convert the scans into 3D meshes in Unity.
 A simulated camera explores the interior of the trachea reconstructions, collecting pairs of RGB images and depth maps.
 The RGB images are then translated into the style of real phantom endoscopic scenes using a style-transfer network \cite{park2020contrastive} to reduce the domain gap.

 \textbf{Real-world Dataset:} Our real-world dataset is collected from 12 other ex vivo porcine tracheal models with tumor surrogates prepared as above.
 We collect exploratory endoscopic videos of these models using the Virtuoso Endoscopy System (Virtuoso, Nashville, TN, USA) ~\cite{virtuoso-ves-manual} and then generate pseudo-ground-truth depth maps using Depth Anything V2's indoor large model \cite{yang_depth_2024} fine-tuned on the simulated dataset.
 We create additional data points by linearly and exponentially stretching the values of the pseudo-ground-truth depth maps.
 This artificially exaggerates the ambiguity of perceived scale, thereby forcing the model to rely heavily on the sparse ground truth.
+These pseudo-labels are used only to supervise training of the real-world model and are not used for evaluation.